AndreiBoris/feed-reader-testing/README.md

 ### Additional Tests

-The additional tests that I have added should all pass as well as the features have also been added when they were missing.
+The additional tests that I have added should all pass as well, as the features have also been added.
 The added tests are as follow:

 * The "closes when a feed is selected" test inside "The menu".
 This test is just testing a feature already present in the original version of the app.
 The menu should